-A secondary server used in multi-server Code42 environments that is used only for storage.
-Does not have failover capabilities.
+A type of enterprise server.
+A storage server is used only for storage in multi-server deployments.
+A storage server cannot function as a failover for a master server.
 A storage server depends on user authorization provided by the master server.

 A storage location within a server that can store archives.
 The lowest level in the Code42 environment storage hierarchy.